 - 1. In the New Job or Edit Job Wizard, click Workload in the left pane. - 2.
 On the workload page, select Custom Test from the drop-down list. - 3.
 Select the Goal test is used ... option. - 4.
 Click the Add Test button.
 The test is added to the workload and the test Summary page displays. - 5.
 On the Summary page, click the link beside Max TPS ... to add transactions.
-See Transactions Tab on page 115 for more information. - 6.
+See Transactions Tab on page 114 for more information. - 6.
 To change the goal, select the Options tab (under Test Options tab).

--Goal - • Find maximum TPS Execute the transaction mix at each userload until the TPS of an iteration is less than the TPS of the previous two iterations.
-C Find maximum userload where response time is less than 3000 ms Execute the transaction mix at each userload until the response time for an iteration is less than the entered value.
-Userlo Sta art: 1 • Ending: 5 • Interval: 1 •
+۰ Find maximum TPS Execute the transaction mix at each userload until the TPS of an iteration is less than

+the TPS of the previous two iterations.

+С C Find maximum userload where response time is less than 3000 ms Execute the transaction mix at each userload until the response time for an iteration is less than the entered value.

+Userlo less than the entered value.

+less than the entered value.

 - 7. Select one of the following: - Find maximum TPS-Selecting this option will show how the maximum TPS can be reached during a load test. - Find maximum userload where response time is less than <n> ms-Selecting this option shows how a maximum userload can be reached when response time is less than the specified value. - 8.
 To modify the userload range and interval, select the Options tab (under Test Options tab).
 Specify a range and then an interval at which to increase users after each iteration. - For this test, the default values are: a range of 1-5 and an interval of 1.
 When run, User Loads of 1, 2, 3, 4, 5 are run until the TPS of one run is less than the TPS of the previous run. - 9.
 Specify more options for this test by reviewing the Timing and Advanced tabs.
 Review the following for additional information: - Timing tab-Specify sampling, pre-sampling, and user start-up times for the test.
-See Timing Tab on page 118 for more information.
+See Timing Tab on page 117 for more information. - Advanced tab-Specify Repository options, error handling, and database checkpoints for the test.
+You can also specify a file to execute at the beginning or end of each iteration.
+See Advanced Tab on page 119 for more information.